Centrica hikes household energy prices by 9.2 percent

 Energy prices have already risen by 24 percent over the last four years, according to regulator Ofgem, ramping up the pressure on household finances at a time of wage stagnation.

-The hike by Centrica, Britain No.1 gas supplier by number of households and one of the country's "big six" energy companies, is due to come in on November 23.
+The hike by Centrica (CNA.L), Britain No.1 gas supplier by number of households and one of the country's "big six" energy companies, is due to come in on November 23.

 It will add 107 pounds to the average annual bill for customers taking both gas and electricity, pushing charges up to 1,297 pounds a year, Centrica said.